jjloomis/adobe-premiere-basic-video-editing/working-with-text-in-the-text-template.md

-# Working with Text in the JAMS-Social-Media-Video Template
+# Working with Text in a JAMS Text Template

 ## Editing text